Barriers to exit: Examples

 Exit barriers are especially high in the airline industry.
 Passenger airplanes are specialized assets in the airline industry because passengers airplanes have no use in other markets.
 Due to the dramatically decreasing demand for air-travel due to the coronavirus pandemic, as well as the travel bans instated in many countries, many airline companies were operating at low profit or at a loss.
-However, due of high exit barriers, many airline companies have chosen to continue to operate and compete in airline industry despite the pandemics continuing negative effects on the airline industry.
+However, due to high exit barriers, many airline companies have chosen to continue to operate and compete in airline industry despite the pandemics continuing negative effects on the airline industry.

-Real Life Case: Delta Airlines wants to exit its business but has a significant amount of debt owed to investors.
+As an illustrative example, suppose Delta Air Lines wants to exit its business but has a significant amount of debt owed to investors.
 They used the investor funds to purchase airplanes.
 Airplanes can only be used by the airline industry, classifying them as specific assets.
 Depending on the age of the planes, the assets might have a low scrap value.
 As a result, Delta might have a difficult time finding a buyer for the planes, leaving them unable to payoff the debt and exit the industry.
 The most feasible solution would be to find a competitor in the industry that had the capital to buy the fleet or opt to request financial assistance from the government.

 "Banks are often considered necessary for lending and promoting economic growth in a region.
 If there are not enough banks or competition in an area, the government might block the sale of a bank to another party."
 In this instance, despite the bank wanting to leave the market, governmental regulations place a barrier to exit.

 Technology firms, such as Apple have "low barriers to entry and high barriers to exit, exacting steep switching costs on users who dare to defect."
 Leaving the Apple platform of technology would cause a customer to lose all of their downloaded content, including music, movies, applications, games, and more critical date such as virtual panic buttons or schedules.
 The investment of the consumers time and energy is lost if they choose to make the switch from Apple devices to android devices.